singh-man/books/designPattern/030_dp_behavioral.md

 When importing data into a new system different validation algorithms may be run based on the data set.
 By configuring the import to utilize strategies the conditional logic to determine what validation set to run can be removed and the import can be decoupled from the actual validation code.
 This will allow us to dynamically call one or more strategies during the import.

 Strategy : *encapsulate the concept that varies* and *program to an interface, not an implementation*

-The strategy pattern is a behavioral object design pattern.
-In the strategy pattern, different algorithms**(behavior)** are represented as Concrete Strategy classes (***simple words: segregate the data and its behavior to composition/aggregation rather than inheritance like Duck and its Fly and Quack behavior so that different ducks can use the different behaviors dynamically***), and they share a common Strategy interface.
-A Context object contains a reference to a Strategy.
-By changing the Context's Strategy, different behaviors can be obtained.
-Although these behaviors are different, the different strategies all operate on data from the Context.
+**simple words: segregate the data and its behavior to composition/aggregation rather than inheritance like Duck and its Fly and Quack behavior so that different ducks can use the different behaviors dynamically**

 The strategy pattern is one way that composition can be used as an alternative to subclassing.
 Rather than providing different behaviors via subclasses overriding methods in superclasses, the strategy pattern allows different behaviors to be placed in Concrete Strategy classes which share the common Strategy interface.
 A Context class is composed of a reference to a Strategy.